samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Environment Setup.md

 #SQL Environment

--Will consit of two Docker containerS, a database to hold projects's Data, and a Graphical user interface to write and run sql queries (SQLPad)
+Will consit of two Docker containerS, a database to hold projects's Data, and a Graphical user interface to write and run sql queries (SQLPad)

 commands
 - docker-compose up - on terminal to create db and still access the docker container